kbrbs/kbrbs/README.md

 ### 🔍 Quick Facts

 - 🌱 I’m currently learning **Next.js, advanced Firebase features, and better UI/UX practices**

-- 📫 How to reach me: [Visit my portfolio](https://kbrbs.vercel.app) – it has all my links and contact form!
+- 📫 How to reach me: [Visit my portfolio](https://kbrbs.vercel.app) – it has all my links an contact form!

 ---